TrellixVulnTeam/ceiling_PP0X/README.md

 # Toontown Ceiling
-Like Toontown House, but more nerdy... 😃
+Like Toontown House, but more nerdy and open... 😃

 ## Credits: